 Use our toll calculators to learn how much your trip will cost.
 Calculate tolls for cars, trucks, vans, SUVs, RVs, commercial vehicles and tractor-trailers.

-New Hampshire vehicle classes and definitions are shown below, along with information to pay missed tolls.
+New Hampshire vehicle classes and definitions are shown, along with information to pay missed tolls.

 For toll pass and electronic payment information, see the section about toll passes.